-‘LGBTIQ+’ stands for Lesbian, Gay, Bisexual, Transgender, Gender Non-Binary, Gender Diverse, Intersex, Queer and Questioning.
+‘LGBTIQA+’ stands for Lesbian, Gay, Bisexual, Transgender, Gender Non-Binary, Gender Diverse, Intersex, Queer and Questioning, and asexual.
 It’s an inclusive umbrella abbreviation which encompasses a range of diverse sexual orientations, genders and sex characteristics.
-The ‘+’ sign is generally used to represent genders and sexual orientations outside of the letters LGBTIQ.
-The ‘LGBTIQ+’ acronym is widely used and has been adopted by all Tasmanian Government Departments because it is recognisable by many and is inclusive of diverse expressions of body, relationship, gender and biological sex.
+The ‘+’ sign is generally used to represent genders and sexual orientations outside of the letters LGBTIQA.
+The ‘LGBTIQA+’ acronym is widely used and has been adopted by all Tasmanian Government Departments because it is recognisable by many and is inclusive of diverse expressions of body, relationship, gender and biological sex.

-We have a long and proud history of fostering LGBTIQ+ inclusion in Tasmanian schools.
+We have a long and proud history of fostering LGBTIQA+ inclusion in Tasmanian schools.
 This work began in 1997 with initiatives such as:

-- the formation of the LGBTIQ+ Strategic Issues in Education Working Group
+- the formation of the LGBTIQA+ Strategic Issues in Education Working Group

 - the recognition of same-sex relationships in the teacher transfer policy